luau-project/lua-pcg/docs/DOSBox-Linux.md

 > [!TIP]
 >
-> Like Windows, the filesystem provided by DOSBox is case insensitive on paths.
+> In the same spirit as Windows, the filesystem provided by DOSBox is case insensitive on paths.
 So, the paths `C:\TC-SRC` and `c:\tc-src` are exactly the same within the DOSBox environment.

 You should see this startup screen